jeremyh/agdc-v2-1/docs/about/glossary.rst

       information see http://www.nci.org.au/.

    PostgreSQL
-      The high performance database engine used as an index of Dataset by the Data Cube.
+      The high performance database engine used as an index of Datasets by the Data Cube.
 It is both a relational and document database, and the Data Cube schema makes use of both of these capabilities.